wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-dsc-getting-started.md

 3. On the **Automation account** blade, click **DSC Nodes**.

-4. On the **DSC Nodes** blade, click on the name of the node you want to reassign.
+4. On the **DSC Nodes** blade, click on the name of the node you want to unregister.

 5. On the blade for that node, click **Unregister**.